sinbad/SUDS/docs/Variables.md

 ### Uninitialised Variables

+#### In Expressions Or Conditionals

-If you reference the value of a variable which has not been set, you get a default value depending on the context.
+If you use the value of a variable which has not been set in expressions like `{SomeValue} + 1`, you get a default value depending on the context.

 If you're doing a boolean test you get false, if numeric you get 0, and for text you get a blank string.
+This is so that expressions never fail to evaluate, so they don't break your script.

+#### In Text

+If you output an uninitialised variable in text, then you get just the original text, unsubstituted.
+For example if you had a speaker line that said `NPC: So you want {Count}?`, and `Count` is undefined, then that line will be printed verbatim, rather than substituting the default 0.
+This is because you basically never want to rely on defaults when outputting text to a player, so printing the unsubstituted variable name makes it easier to detect a bug like this.

 ---